 The CSTATIC parameter regulates programs that are statically linked to Natural.
 There is no default value.
 The parameter must specify the routines used by the Adabas triggers and stored procedures facility:

-DEPLD dynamic module loader (VSE only) SPAENA enables access to the database command queue (BS2000 only) STPDRV trigger driver entry STPEND performs backend processing for the trigger driver STPNAT Adabas triggers user interface STPRBE the record buffer extraction routine (not on BS2000)
+STPDRV trigger driver entry (see Note below) STPEND performs backend processing for the trigger driver STPNAT Adabas triggers user interface STPRBE the record buffer extraction routine (see Note below)